ajkun55/Task-Tracker-CLI/README.md

 - createdAt: The date and time when the task was created
 - updatedAt: The date and time when the task was last updated

-Make sure to add these properties to the JSON file when adding a new task and update them when updating a task.
+Add these properties to the JSON file when adding a new task and update them when updating a task.